perbu/bump/README.md

 It will then increment ("bump") the version number according to the command line arguments.
 If no arguments are given it will default to bumping the patch version.

 It will then look for files name `.version`.
-If any such files are found in the reposity their content will be replaced with the new version number.
+If any such files are found in the repository their content will be replaced with the new version number.

 These files will then be added to git and committed with a message that includes the new version number. bump will try